 - Harry is a descendent of Ignotus Peverell, one of the three Peverell brothers who received the Deathly Hallows.
 Another Peverell brother is a distant ancestor of Tom Riddle/Voldemort, which means that Harry and Voldemort are themselves cousins, several times removed.
 And by the end of the story the Power Trio are all Weasleys by marriage or blood, with fraternal and legal connections to the French Delacour and Tonks families.

 - In any book after the first in any Piers Anthony series, EVERY CHARACTER EVER.
 Even, like, the robots and stuff.
 He'll find a way.

 - Except for the Virtual Mode series, which tended to have characters come and go as they crossed through the various universes.
 Although given the species of several of the characters, any kind of more-than-friendship relationship between them would end up being...interesting...

-- Let's not forget Dune, folks.
+- Dune.
 When Jessica and Paul are on the run from the Harkonnens, Paul drops a bombshell: "We're Harkonnens."